Card Protection

 Any insurance or protection that covers this is called a Credit Card Protection Plan, or a Card Protection Product, and these can cover a wide range of problems that people can have with their credit cards.

-While these can be good value for money for those, who are more liable to lose their cards, for many it was sadly mis-sold to them.
+While these can be good value for money for those, who are more accountable to lose their cards, for many it was sadly mis-sold to them.

 Customers are offered further protections over the lost or stolen card replacement, such as being able to withdraw cash with a passcode at certain ATMs if their card is lost and insurance against unauthorised uses of the card.